Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 • Filing an appeal via BOE online system is recommended.

-• The account number and access pin are located on the Notice of Determination (NOD).
+1. Enter your account number located on the Notice of Determination (NOD) sent by the Assessor’s Office.

-• Property owners may choose to file using the appeal form received as part of the NOD from the Assessor’s Office:
+If you are a property owner who plans to represent yourself, you may submit your appeal using the petition form received as part of the NOD from the Assessor’s Office:

 • Mail: